-That said, retinols are not the same products as prescription retinoids, which are more potent.
-However, retinol is still the strongest OTC version available as compared to other OTC retinoids such as retinaldehyde and retinyl palmate.
+That said, retinols are not the same products as prescription retinoids, which are more powerful.
+However, retinol is still the strongest OTC version available, compared with OTC retinoids such as retinaldehyde and retinyl palmate.

 Curious about whether retinol could be a beneficial addition to your skin care routine?
 Learn more about this key ingredient below.

-Once in this middle layer of skin, retinol helps neutralize free radicals to boost the production of elastin and collagen.
-This creates a “plumping” effect that reduces the appearance of:
+Once in this middle layer of skin, retinol helps neutralize free radicals.
+This helps boost the production of elastin and collagen, which creates a “plumping” effect that can reduce the appearance of:

 Retinol is primarily used to treat the following skin conditions:

 - sun spots and other signs of sun damage, sometimes called photoaging